oddbabble/kitakaze/README.md

 This project is still a sketch at this point, kind of an end user testing ground wrt [Ultrastructure as a Service](https://github.com/ChiralBehaviors/Ultrastructure/wiki).
 Consequently, things may seem a bit more tedious than what I'm ultimately targeting.

+## Important Caveat

+Please note that the free version of Heroku is severely memory constrained.
+Ultrastructure does run within the memory constraints free version, but the initialization of Northwind demo do strain the limits of the free version.
+It's okay in that it will eventually complete, but Heroku complains about the memory usage and isn't all that happy with it.

+## Obtain a Heroku Account

 First, you'll need to get a [Heroku](http://heroku.com) account.
 It's a bit of a thing, but it's free and they do have extensive documentation and a wonderful "hello world" Java application that can teach you